gkoukis/CODECO-ATHENA_RC-EdgeNet/installation/README.md

+# Deploying EdgeNet features/CRDs within a local Kubernetes cluster environment
-In the [CODECO_edgenet](https://github.com/gkoukis/codeco_edgenet) and [CODECO_edgenet_node](https://gitlab.eclipse.org/gkoukis/codeco_edgenet_node/-/tree/main) we have updated the code from the official EdgeNet repository (including bug and error fixing) to utilize some of the functionalities EdgeNet provides in our own K8s cluster as described in [here](https://github.com/EdgeNet-project/edgenet/blob/main/docs/README.md#multitenancy) and [here](https://github.com/EdgeNet-project/edgenet/blob/main/docs/tutorials/deploy_edgenet_to_kube.md).
-In particular, we explore the **Multiprovider** and **Multitenancy** features.
+In the [CODECO_edgenet](https://github.com/swnuom/edgenet) and [CODECO_edgenet_node](https://github.com/swnuom/node) we have forked the code from the official EdgeNet repository and contributed with minor bug fixes and improvements to enhance the overall functionality of the infrastructure as described in [here](https://github.com/EdgeNet-project/edgenet/blob/main/docs/README.md#components) and [here](https://github.com/EdgeNet-project/edgenet/blob/main/docs/tutorials/deploy_edgenet_to_kube.md).
+In particular, we explore the **Multiprovider** (i.e. contribute a node into an EdgeNet cluster) and **Multitenancy** (enabling the utilization of a shared cluster such as tenant and role requests, slice and subnamespaces) features.

-With the **Multiprovider** feature we can simply contribute a node into our cluster.
-With the **Multitenancy** feature we explore the CRDs EdgeNet provides to enable the utilization of a shared cluster such as tenant and role requests, slice and subnamespaces.

-We provide examples and commands to demonstrate the utilization of these features in a K8s cluster consisting of 1 master node (named athm3) and 1 worker node (named athw7) with Ubuntu 22.04.2 LTS.
-Our K8s cluster is configured with Ansible playbooks to incorporate Edgenet.
+We offer examples and commands to illustrate the utilization of these features within a K8s cluster, which comprises one master node (referred to as 'athm3') and one worker node (referred to as 'athw7'), both running Ubuntu 22.04.2 LTS.
+Our Kubernetes cluster has been configured using Ansible playbooks to integrate Edgenet.

 ## Create local K8s - EdgeNet cluster
-**In the master node (athm3)** we have cloned the updated [CODECO_edgenet](https://gitlab.eclipse.org/gkoukis/codeco_edgenet/-/tree/main).
-We also see a vpnpeer.yaml which is used to maintain the LAN among the nodes of the cluster.
+**On the master node (athm3)** we have cloned the forked version of[CODECO_edgenet](https://github.com/swnuom/edgenet).
+Additionally, within the repository, there is a _vpnpeer.yaml_ file, which serves the purpose of maintaining the Local Area Network (LAN) connectivity among the nodes within the cluster.

-> Check the vpnpeer.yaml
+> Check the vpnpeer.yaml on master (athm3)
 ```bash
 cat vpnpeer.yaml
 #apiVersion: networking.edgenet.io/v1alpha1